nuxeo/nuxeo-webcomponents/ui-refactor/README.md

       </subElements>
     </element>

+Suggestions from Nelson:
-Suggestion from Nelson: name the tag "elements" instead of "subElements".
+  - name the tag "elements" instead of "subElements".
-Also make the reference implicit (if not type is declared on the element, consider it's a reference, for instance).
+  - use <element ref="subtitle"> instead of "elementRef" and remove "subElements"

 #### Resources